ryan-mcclue/unsw/comp3311/week1.md

 All names go to lowercase

 ## Data Modelling
+Aims to gain high level structure of database and establish relationships between data

+For ER diagram, a foreign key will be a relation
+ER superclass no direct mapping in SQL.
+Could just do single table like a C discriminated union

 Create a table for relationship, e.g. OWNED-BY not operation, e.g BOUGHT

 how would model something linked to multiple, e.g. array for foreign keys